 The Company recognizes revenue in accordance with ASC 606, Revenue From Contracts With Customers, using the following five-step model: (1) identify the contract with the customer, (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to the performance obligations in the contract, and (5) recognize revenue.
-The Company recognized in the three months ended June 30, 2022 and June 30, 2021 \$0.8 million and \$0.1 million in revenue, respectively.
-The Company recognized in the six months ended June 30, 2022 and June 30, 2021 \$1.2 million and \$0.2 million in revenue, respectively.
 The Company is engaged in contracting with farmers to grow camelina grain that will be processed into oil for use in Bakersfield Biorefinery.
 The Company recognizes revenues upon the sale of its patented camelina seed to the farmers and also for the crushed camelina meal that it plans to sell to third party livestock and poultry operators.
-Based upon the Company's Product Offtake Agreement (see Note B - Liquidity), the Company expects to recognize revenue from the sale of renewable diesel upon the start-up of the Bakersfield Renewable Fuels Refinery.
+The Company recognized in the three months ended September 30, 2022 and September 30, 2021 \$0.9 million and \$0.0 million in revenue, respectively.
+The Company recognized in the nine months ended September 30, 2022 and September 30, 2021 \$2.1 million and \$0.2 million in revenue, respectively.
+Based upon the Company's Product Offtake Agreement (see Note B - Liquidity), the Company expects to begin recognizing revenue from the sale of renewable diesel upon the start-up of the Bakersfield Renewable Fuels Refinery and upon such time the Company delivers on its performance obligations.